Inner Warden

 • SREs and sysadmins who manage Linux servers and want automated threat response, not just alerts

-• Security teams who want kernel-level visibility (eBPF) with MITRE ATT&CK coverage and compliance (ISO 27001)
+• Security teams who want kernel-level visibility (eBPF), MITRE ATT&CK coverage, local audit trails, and clear operator controls

 How is this different?